FifthGenHub/DexHunt.github.io/README.md

 **DexHunt: Reflex Showdown** is a fast-paced, reflex-based arcade shooter powered by $DEXHUNT — a Solana-native token rewarding speed, skill, and sharp aim.

-- 🎮 **Play-to-Win**: No RNG.
+- 🎮 **Skill-to-Win**: No RNG.
 Pure reflexes.
 Beat the timer, earn the respect.
 - 🪙 **Token-Integrated**: Built on Solana. $DEXHUNT fuels the game + future arcade titles.
 - 🧠 **Legally Compliant Beta**: No betting, no promises.
 Just gameplay that slaps.
 - 🎁 **NFT + Tournament Layers**: On the roadmap — but you’re early.
 Real early.